 Must have a quality online presence

 It is commonly known that Chinese consumers are hyper-connected.
 They spend more than 40 hours per week on the Internet.
 If a brand wants to have a chance to break through the Chinese leisure market, it must be visible on the Internet.
-In fact, it’s the place where Chinese seek information.
+In fact, it’s the place where the Chinese seek information.

 Optimize for Chinese search

 Google is heavily censored and has limited reach in China.
 Instead, over 70% of online searches in China happen on Baidu.
 If you want Chinese consumers to find your website and marketing materials, your SEO should be geared towards Baidu, not Google.
 There are slight differences in Baidu’s page ranking algorithms compared to Google.
-Things like meta keywords and tags are emphasized slightly more while the quality of links take on slightly less weight.
+Things like meta keywords and tags are emphasized slightly more while the quality of links takes on slightly less weight.
 The most important difference really is the language.

 Baidu only indexes simple Chinese characters.
 Obviously, you’ll need to have a Chinese language version of your site to market in China.
 To get a good ranking on Baidu, all the text on your site needs to be in these simple characters, not in any regional dialect or pinyin.

 Weibo and WeChat are the most popular social networks right now in China.
 Interaction and discussion are the keys to conquering the Chinese n social media.

 Weibo is a website for micro-blogging, actually, it is the most used in China.
 Launched in 2010 Weibo, is considered Twitter in our countries.
 It’s a unique platform in China, where users can express themselves.
 However, Weibo is more evaluated than Twitter because you can write a long post (10.000 characters) and customize your post, adding videos, and pictures.
 It’s a social media very appreciated by users and also by celebrities and businesses.
 They can share their activities with their followers, creating trust and interaction.
 A Brand’s Weibo page is also a reference for its consumers.